Jake-Face/odin-recipes/README.md

 This is my first Odin Project...project.

-This project will show the basic skills that I have learned over this course.
+It is a basic recipe webpage and will show the basic html skills that I have learned over this course.